bsgrigorov/helm-operator/README.md

 ## Testing

 ### Using a test cluster
-If adding new CRDs or charts in [helm-charts](helm-charts) make sure to build the new docker image and push it to harbor.
+If adding new CRDs or charts in [helm-charts](helm-charts) make sure to build the new docker image and push it to your docker registry.
 ```
 docker-compose build
 docker push bgrigorov/helm-operator:test